 1/2-3/4 of an English Cucumber, peeled and minced or pulsed in food processor

 dill (preferably fresh, but dry OK)

-Line a sieve with cheesecloth or paper towels and set it over a bowl or measuring cup.
-Scoop the yogurt into the sieve to let the excess whey drain out while you are prepping your veggies.
+Line a sieve with cheesecloth, paper towels, or my favorite - a coffee filter, and set it over a bowl.
+Scoop the yogurt into the sieve to let it drain while you are prepping your veggies.
 It should thicken up and look more like Ricotta once it has drained.

-Turn the yogurt out into a fresh bowl - or pour out the whey and dump it into the same bowl - then stir in the cucumber, garlic, oil, and vinegar.
+Empty the liquid from the bowl and transfer the yogurt to the bowl, then stir in the cucumber, garlic, oil, and vinegar.
 Give it a good shake or two of salt and pepper, then stir in dill to taste.
 I'm kinda visual when it comes to the dill.
 I add more until it "looks right."

 Let it chill for a while, then serve some up with pita wedges, fresh veggies, serve it on gyros, over roasted veggies, baked potatoes ... yup, pretty much anything you want.
 It's cool, refreshing, healthy, and if you use enough garlic, can even ward off vampires.
 What more could you want?! ;)